 The duration of time he took removing his hand from his pocket concerned me that he might not allow me to prove my point, but when he did, I wondered how his hands ever fit inside the faded denim pouches tucked against his hips.
 Even my long fingers disappeared inside his palm.
 Regardless, the experiment was on and when I grasped the back of his hand gently, with minimal movement and no fanfare, it offered the only visible proof that my limbs were participants in this hypothesis.
 In size, my two hands still rivaled his one, yet I secured his grasp and I effortlessly tossed the first roll of the dice in the game only I knew we were playing.

 His blond curls dangled from beneath his cap just long enough to be begging for a trim, but left the lashes unobstructed.
-His scruff, with only a slight tint of gray accentuated a jawline that would require dynamite to be so dramatically chiseled, blanketed his skin, but the tanned flesh still appeared beneath the forming beard.
+His scruff, with only a slight tint of gray, accentuating a jawline that would require dynamite to be so dramatically chiseled, blanketed his skin, and yet the tanned flesh still appeared beneath the forming beard.
 If anything appeared manicured in his countenance, his lips best qualified, but may have been alone in the category.
 I would need multiple moisturizer applications for that kind of suppleness.
 And in a moment, facing this combination of ridiculously stereotypical, dramatic features, I nearly forgot that I still held his hand in mine.

 He offered no response, but nodded and glanced at my name badge.
 Stating the obvious didn’t help my argument, so I continued.